The Montevideo Maru

 The Japanese ship Montevideo Maru was used as a troop carrier, cargo ship.
 The On 22nd June 1942, prisoners held in Rabaul New Britain were placed aboard this ship.
 Nine days later, on its way to Hainan island it was torpedoed and sunk by the American submarine Sturgeon.

-At the end of the war in 1945 most of the families of the missing POWs expected them to be liberated in Rabaul.
+At the end of the war in 1945 most of the families of the missing POWs and internees, due to the letters they had written in 1942, expected them to be liberated in Rabaul.
 However on the arrival of the Australian troops in Rabaul, other than the four civilian survivors and the missionaries from Vunapope mission, no trace could be found of the military and civilian prisoners who were in Rabaul three years earlier.

-When investigations started in Rabaul in September 1945 prisoners such as Gordon Thomas and Bishop Scharmach told of the sailing of the Japanese Ship Montevideo Maru with prisoners on board.
+When investigations started in Rabaul in September 1945 prisoners such as civilian survivors Gordon Thomas and Bishop Scharmach told of the sailing of the Japanese Ship Montevideo Maru with prisoners on board.

 Gordon Thomas wrote: